Frequently Asked Questions

-We are encouraged by Philadelphia city government’s efforts to reduce the prison population through its MacArthur Foundation grant and efforts by the Philadelphia court system, the District Attorney’s Office and the Defender Association of Philadelphia toward criminal justice reform.
+We are encouraged by the Philadelphia city government’s efforts to reduce the prison population through its MacArthur Foundation Safety and Justice Challenge grant and efforts by the Philadelphia court system, the District Attorney’s Office, and the Defender Association of Philadelphia toward criminal justice reform.
 However, while some attempts are being made to chip away at the pretrial detention population, there are thousands of Philadelphians who remain caught up in the unjust system today.
 Each day that someone is held in pretrial detention because of their poverty is an injustice and the impact on their life outcomes are severe.
 We seek to end this injustice by applying external pressure to accelerate the reform movement taking place in our city.

 How will the Philadelphia Bail Fund measure the impact of its work?

 We are working with Will Dobbie, Assistant Professor of Economics and Public Affairs at Princeton University to design and implement an evaluation to measure the impact of our bail intervention.
 We seek to evaluate the effect of paying bail on outcomes such as case disposition, length of incarceration, employment, family income, and health status in order to effectively spread awareness, both with policymakers and the general public, about the real damage cash bail has on Philadelphians and the necessity for lasting reform.